junxit/us-congress-bills-111/metadata.md

 - 2009-04-02 — Roll call votes on amendments in House
 - 2009-04-02 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4414)
 - 2009-04-02 — The previous question was ordered on the bill, as amended, and the Buyer amendment thereto, pursuant to the rule. (consideration: CR H4412-4413)
+- 2009-04-03 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2009-04-20 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 47.